 - 12 percent would rely on government assistance or programs.

 The results show that some participants mistakenly believe that the government or health insurance can cover the cost of LTC completely.
-But here?s the truth: The 2006 national average, for a private room in an assisted living facility is $2,968 a month or $35,616 annually.
-Social Security will only provide retirees with $2,116 a month - not enough to cover LTC costs.
+But here's the truth: The national average, for a private room in an assisted living facility is over $8,000 a month or nearly $100,000 annually.
+Social Security will only provide retirees a small portion of this, and then only when a person's income is below a certain level - not enough to cover LTC costs.
 And, other government-funded programs and insurance will cover a portion of the cost, but most long-term care patients have to be senior citizens or extremely poor to receive assistance.
 What's more, the LTC costs will not be covered on a long-term basis.

 Here are brief explanations of these programs and why they can't fund long-term care forever: